Center for International Studies

 Students are allowed only one year of full-time OPT during their time as an F-1 student after each level of study, and they may become eligible for another twelve months of OPT after those rights have once been used if:

-- They change from F-1 to another status, spend at leave five months in the other status, and then return to F-1 status to begin a new academic program.
+- They change from F-1 to another status, spend at least five months in the other status, and then return to F-1 status to begin a new academic program.

 Can I change my mind after applying for OPT?